Join the DTH

 Beginning newsroom positions are unpaid.

-Apply for current openings: The Summer 2017 application is now available and will be accepted on a rolling basis.
-The Fall 2017 application will be available starting July 1.
+Apply for current openings: The Fall 2017 application is now available and is due on Sept.
+1.

 The Opinion Editor hires editorial board members and columnists at the end of each semester.
 These positions are unpaid.